-Some days it feels like the only guarantee life provides is that it’s going to be messy and busy.
-During these times, you might daydream of traveling to Bali like Elizabeth Gilbert in Eat, Pray, Love.
-Anything to stop the busy train and boost your mood.
+Some days it feels like the only guarantee life provides is that it’s going to be messy and bumpy.
+During these times, instead of traveling to Bali you might instead be reading about it in Elizabeth Gilbert’s Eat, Pray, Love.
+Or catching the movie version on Netflix.

 #1-7 Ways to Boost Your Mood